AD-SDL/wei/docs/source/pages/deployment_guide/bare_metal.rst

 The only required argument for the WEI Engine and Server is the path to the workcell YAML file.

-For a complete breakdown of configuration options, see :class:`wei.types.WorkcellConfig`.
+For a complete breakdown of configuration options, see :class:`wei.types.workcell_types.WorkcellConfig`.